 Please know it is easier to prevent most STDs than it is to treat them.
 The only way to completely remove your risk to STDs is abstinence from sex.
-However, in a real world, you can start be following the measures:
+However, in the real world, you can start by following the measures:

 - Don't rush into becoming sexually active.
 It is okay to say 'no' if you do not feel comfortable with it or know much about it.

 - Make sure you always use a condom.
 Learn the right way to use one.